Five for Fighting: Becoming "Five for Fighting" and first album (1995–1999)

 In 1995, Ondrasik signed with EMI Records.
 He adopted Five for Fighting as a "band name" that same year at the request of EMI executives, who found Ondrasik's name difficult to pronounce.
-"Five for Fighting" is an ice hockey expression that means a five-minute major penalty for participating in a fight.
-Ondrasik is a lifelong fan of the National Hockey League's Los Angeles Kings.
+EMI also had concerns that the male singer-songwriter was "dead" in the mid-1990s.
+According to Ondrasik, the label "loved" the name Five for Fighting even though it sounded like a "heavy-metal band".
+"Five for fighting" is an ice hockey expression that means a five-minute major penalty for participating in a fight.

 Five for Fighting's first album, Message for Albert, was released by EMI in March 1997.
 However, EMI Records' American division closed that June.
 Although the album itself had already been released, there were no singles from Message.
 "Bella's Birthday Cake" was intended as the lead single, judging by the existence of radio promos and demos featuring the song.
 The song "Ocean" appears alongside "Bella's Birthday Cake" on some promotional cassettes, suggesting it was viewed as a potential second single.

 AllMusic called Message for Albert "intelligent and well-crafted", concluding that it was "a promising debut that sadly lost its shot when EMI spontaneously combusted after the record's release."

+After the demise of EMI's American branch, Ondrasik tried to have Message for Albert re-released through Capitol Records or Virgin Records, but was unsuccessful.
 Five for Fighting left EMI in the aftermath and recorded demos of "Easy Tonight" and "Jainy", both of which were re-recorded for 2000's America Town album.
-Capitol Records later re-released Message after the success of America Town.
+Capitol Records eventually did re-release Message after the success of America Town.